Skip to main content

 Fun facts

 This illusion helps us understand how your brain works.
 Your brain receives information from your sensory organs such as your eyes and nose.
 These organs send information through a network of nerve cells called your nervous system.
-Your nervous system can send messages quickly, but when objects move too fast it can get confused.
+Your nervous system can send messages quickly, but when objects move too fast, your brain can get confused.

 When your thaumotrope spins slowly, your eyes and brain can easily work out there are two images.
 When it spins faster your brain can’t keep up.
 In its confusion, your brain interprets the two rapidly changing images as one.